impostorsguides/impostorsguides.github.io/rbenv/part-2/2-aa-content.md

 (stopping here for the day; 79797 words)

 We declare a helper function called `list_versions`.
 Inside it, we temporarily turn on the `nullglob` option, so that when we attempt to expand the glob "$versions_dir"/* on the next line, it will expand to an empty string if the directory's contents are empty (i.e. it contains no filepaths or directory paths).
-See [here](https://web.archive.org/web/20211102131455/http://bash.cumulonim.biz/NullGlob.html) for more info.
+See [here](https://web.archive.org/web/20211102131455/http://bash.cumulonim.biz/NullGlob.html){:target="_blank" rel="noopener"} for more info.

 If it does contain one or more paths, then for each path in that `versions_dir` directory, we do the following: